GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-megagpu-8g/topological-pytorch/README.md

 Run the following commands to demonstrate topologically aware pytorch:

-    # Run an example of setting SLURM_HOSTFILE based on topology
     sbatch topological_pytorch.sh

 The output shows the standard vs topologically-aware behavior.
 See